Four Noble Truths

 Faith in the Triple Gem assists in progressing in the threefold training.
 One then develops the factors of the Path until one reaches the goal.

-The threefold training is comprised of the training in higher morality (adhisīla-sikkhā), the training in higher mind (adhicitta-sikkhā), and the training in higher wisdom (adhipaññā-sikkhā).
+The threefold training consists of the training in higher morality (adhisīla-sikkhā), the training in higher mind (adhicitta-sikkhā), and the training in higher wisdom (adhipaññā-sikkhā).
 For simplicity and convenience, these factors are normally referred to as moral conduct (sīla), concentration (samādhi), and wisdom (paññā).

 Training in higher morality: virtuous physical actions, speech, and livelihood, i.e. to develop the Path factors of right speech, right action, and right livelihood.
 In essence, this refers to behaving well in relation to society, honouring a moral code, and fulfilling one’s social responsibilities.
 One relates to society in a beneficial way and safeguards one’s environment – especially the social environment – so that it is conducive for every person to live a virtuous life and practise according to the Path.
 (See Note Morality as Proper Relationships)